This SEASHELL ANGEL ORNAMENT is fun and easy for kids to make, and might just be the prettiest homemade ornament on your Christmas tree this year.

 If you have a stash of seashells in your craft cupboard, you’re going to want to make these seashell angel ornaments.
 They’re absolutely darling, and so simple to make.
 They may just be the sweetest homemade ornaments you hang on your Christmas tree this year.

-My eyes still mist up when I think of how proud he was giving me a gift that he’d chosen and bought all by himself, and this little seashell angel remains, to this day, my very favourite Christmas ornament of all time.
+My eyes still mist up when I think of how proud he was giving me a gift that he’d chosen and bought all by himself, and this little angel remains, to this day, my favourite Christmas ornament of all time.

 To make your seashell ornaments, you’ll need: